saurav193/capstone_BIBA/doc/internal_report.md

 that predict either the mean or median `unacast_session_count`.
 The performance of these models were evaluated using the root mean squared error (RMSE) and mean absolute error (MAE), respectively.
-Quantile regression was also pursued here because the median is less sensitive to extreme values than the mean.
+Quantile regression was also pursued because the median is less sensitive to extreme values than the mean.

 ## Rationale behind the hold-out set